What is an SSL certificate, and how do I get one?

 Limitations of free Let’s Encrypt certificates

-In a small number of cases, a free Let’s Encrypt certificate may not be appropriate.
-We also offer paid AlphaSSL certificates that are a little more flexible.
-In particular, AlphaSSL certificates:
+In a very small number of cases, a free Let’s Encrypt certificate may not be appropriate.
+We also offer paid AlphaSSL certificates that:

-- Can be installed for your site even if the hostname doesn’t yet point at our servers;
+- Can be installed for your site even if the DNS doesn’t yet point at our servers;

 - Can work with some unusual SSL client software, including direct connections from Java applets.